INTERMITTENT / REDUCED SCHEDULE LEAVES FAQS

 2. Can I take intermittent/reduced schedule leave?

-You must be FMLA and/or CFRA eligible (see FAQs and see #13 Resources)
+You must be FMLA and/or CFRA eligible (see #14 for FMLA/CFRA FAQs).

 Prior to the start of your leave, you: